-Motor Vehicle (as defined in the VAT Act) includes vehicles with three or more wheels, are normally used on public roads and are constructed or adapted mainly or wholly for carrying passengers, this includes specialized vehicles.
+Motor Vehicle (as defined in the VAT Act) includes vehicles with three or more wheels, are normally used on public roads and are constructed or adapted mainly or wholly for carrying passengers.

 Other Assets are defined as assets utilised in normal operations.
 Examples are plant and equipment, motor vehicles and furniture and fittings.